 The following FAQ answers are intended to offer a brief overview of some of the most pertinent topics related to the most common form of mesothelioma cancer:

 Question: Where may I have been exposed to asbestos, and how do I know if I am at risk for developing mesothelioma?

-Although those who worked in any of the aforementioned industries between the 1920s and late 1970s are considered to be in the high-risk category, virtually anyone had the potential have experienced some degree of asbestos exposure-at home, at school and even by coming into contact with someone carrying tiny and innocuous-looking fibers on their hair, skin or clothing.
-Other everyday products that often contained asbestos during the bulk of the 20th century ranged widely-from face powder and hair-dryers to children’s toys and crayons.
+Although those who worked in any of the aforementioned industries between the 1920s and late 1970s are considered to be in the high-risk category, virtually anyone had the potential to have experienced some degree of asbestos exposure-at home, at school, and even by coming into contact with someone carrying tiny and innocuous-looking fibers on their hair, skin or clothing.
+Other everyday products that often contained asbestos during the bulk of the 20th century ranged widely from face powder and hair dryers to children’s toys and crayons.

 Question: How is pleural mesothelioma contracted?

 Answer: Mesothelioma is caused by long-term damage to the pleura, an organ that serves as a protective barrier for the lungs and chest wall.
 This damage occurs over a considerable period of time-usually several decades after the inhalation of tiny fibers that have been released by damaged or deteriorating asbestos.
 Once embedded in the delicate mesothelial tissue, they cause irritation and eventual scarring that can result in tumor formation and the production of malignant cells.

 Question: What are the early warning signs of mesothelioma affecting the pleura?